CSC207-UofT/207-course-notes/11-SOLID.md

-# SOLID principles
+# Chapter XXX: SOLID principles

+## XXX.1.
+Toward a set of software design principles

+In 1935, Alan Turing came up with a definition of what it meant to be a computer, including a mathematical model of computation (the Turing machine).

+In the 1950s, "structured programming" languages were invented — before then, programs were written in assembly language or machine code.
+(The earliest programs involved flipping switches to set bits!)
+FORTRAN, COBOL, and LISP were invented for humans to better express algorithms.
+These programming languages each required a compiler or interpreter to automatically translate programs into machine code.

+In the 1960s, [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_(software_engineer)) coined the term "software engineering".
+She was director of the Software Engineering Division at the MIT Instrumentation Laboratory, and is credited for being a [pioneer in reliable software design](https://web.archive.org/web/20101124231727/http://www.nasa.gov/home/hqnews/2003/sep/HQ_03281_Hamilton_Honor.html).

+In the 1970s, IBM and others began to study how to design large software systems, and in the mid-70's coupling and cohesion were recognized foundational concepts for good software design.

+Up through the 1990s, software development projects often went far over budget and were delivered late.
+A lot of work went into looking for a "silver bullet" to address this, and many tools and processes were invented.
+Some of them helped a bit, but no silver bullet was ever found.

+XXX.2.
+The SOLID principles

-A set of five software design principles has been developed over the decades to help keep coupling low and cohesion high.
-Robert Martin, the CSC207 textbook author, put them together in 2000, although they were each invented earlier.
+Over all those decades, software design principles were invented/discovered that helped make software more understandable, maintainable, and flexible with respect to adding new features.
+A set of five of these principles has been widely accepted as being fundamental to good design, with all of them helping keep coupling low and cohesion high.
+In the 2000s, Robert Martin proposed that they be consolidated into a single acronym: SOLID.

-These [SOLID principles](https://en.wikipedia.org/wiki/SOLID) are very widely used in industry, and they may come up in software internship interviews.
+These [SOLID principles](https://en.wikipedia.org/wiki/SOLID) are very widely used in industry, and oten come up in software internship interviews.

+Throughout CSC207, we'll use these principles to analyze software design choices.

 1. _Single responsibility principle_ (SRP): a class should have only one reason to change
 2. _Open/closed principle_ (OCP): a class should be open for extension but closed for modification